shotover/shotover-proxy/docs/src/user-guide/configuration.md

   # The configured name of the source
   my_named_redis_source:
-    # The source type and any configuration needed for it
+    # The source and any configuration needed for it
     # This will generally include a listen address and port
     Redis:
       listen_addr: "127.0.0.1:6379"